MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Fixed**

-	* Display linker file is required even if there is no display on platform .
+	* Display linker file is required even if there is no display on platform.
 	* MicroUI on KF: NPE when changing app quickly (in several threads).
 	* MicroUI on KF: NPE when stopping a Feature and there's no eventHandler in a generator.
 	* MicroUI on KF: Remaining K->F link when there is no default event handler registered by the Kernel.